 It is intended that this document be used in conjunction with competent engineering design, accurate fabrication, and adequate supervision of construction.
-The Timber Frame Business Council and the Timber Framers Guild do not assume any responsibility for errors or omissions in this document, nor for engineering designs, plans, or construction prepared from it.
+The Timber Framers Guild and the Timber Frame Engineering Council assume no responsibility for errors or omissions in this document, nor for engineering designs, plans, or construction prepared from it.
 Those using this Standard assume all liability arising from its use.
 The design of engineered structures is within the scope of expertise of licensed engineers, architects, or other licensed professionals for applications to a particular structure.